Soil Protection Group

-We seek to improve the global economy through science focussed the sustainable production of healthy food in both rural and urban environments.
-Our transdisciplinary research on phytomanagement and the ‘circular bio-economy’ includes the creation of value from biological wastes, the rehabilitation of degraded soils, reducing the entry of contaminants such as cadmium into food products, and ensuring that the nutrients contained in biological wastes provide economic and ecological benefits instead of exacerbating the degradation of waterways.
+Soils underpin the global economy.
+Our science focusses on the sustainable production of healthy food in both rural and urban environments.
+Our transdisciplinary research on soil and the ‘circular bio-economy’ includes the creation of value from biological wastes, the rehabilitation of degraded environments, reducing the entry of contaminants such as cadmium into food products, and ensuring that the nutrients contained in biological wastes provide economic and ecological benefits instead of exacerbating the degradation of waterways.
 Circular economies in agricultural systems are generated by improving efficiencies of nutrient and pesticide application as well as capturing contaminants that exit the system using, for example, soil conditioners or NZ native ecosystems that are established in agricultural landscapes.

 Brett Robinson